dmahely/random-quotes/README.md

 # Random Quote Generator

-This project was first created and hosted on [my codepen](https://codepen.io/dmahely/) using an API that was recently taken down.
-I'm adding this project here with some minor changes and a [new API](https://forismatic.com/en/api/).
+I created this webpage as a project in the freeCodeCamp curriculum.
+It was first created and hosted on [my codepen](https://codepen.io/dmahely/) using an API that was recently taken down.
+I'm adding this project here with some minor changes and a new API.
+The new webpage can be viewed [here](http://dmahely.github.io/random-quotes/).